LOGiCS-Project/swri-simple-uam-pipeline/docs/usage/workspaces.md

 Get the root directory of the reference workspace and the live workspaces.

 - In admin powershell at `<repo-root>`.
-    - Run: `pdm run d2c-workspace manage.cache-dir`
+    - Run: `pdm run d2c-workspace manage.workspaces-dir`

 Get the records directory for these workspaces.
 This is where the zip files with data from each session will go.